-2.6 COVID-19
+2.5 COVID-19

 At the end of 2019, a novel strain of coronavirus ("COVID-19") was reported in China.
 The COVID-19 outbreak has developed rapidly in 2020, with a significant number of infections around the world.
 On March 11, 2020, it was labelled a pandemic by the World Health Organization.
 During the first quarter of 2020, attempts at containment of COVID-19 have resulted in decreased economic activity, which has adversely affected the broader global economy.
 The rapid development and fluidity of the situation precludes any prediction as to the ultimate impact of COVID-19; however, the Company seeks to obtain the best possible information to enable the assessment of the risks involved, and implement appropriate measures to respond.
+During the years ended June 30, 2021 and 2020, the Company has taken a number of measures to safeguard the health of its employees and the local communities where it operates.